 Patent litigation is very common in the biotechnology and pharmaceutical industries.
 Third parties may assert patent or other intellectual property infringement claims against us with respect to our technologies, products or other matters.
 From time to time, we have received correspondence from third parties alleging that we infringe their intellectual property rights.
 Any claims that might be brought against us alleging infringement of patents may cause us to incur significant expenses and, if successfully asserted against us, may cause us to pay substantial damages and limit our ability to use the intellectual property subject to these claims.
 Even if we were to prevail, any litigation would be costly and time-consuming and could divert the attention of our management and key personnel from our business operations.
 Furthermore, as a result of a patent infringement suit, we may be forced to stop or delay developing, manufacturing or selling potential products that incorporate the challenged intellectual property unless we enter into royalty or license agreements.
-There may be third-party patents, patent applications and other intellectual property relevant to our potential products that may block or compete with our products or processes.
-In addition, we sometimes undertake research and development with respect to potential products even when we are aware of third-party patents that may be relevant to our potential products, on the basis that such patents may be challenged or licensed by us.
-If our subsequent challenge to such patents were not to prevail, we may not be able to commercialize our potential products after having already incurred significant expenditures unless we are able to license the intellectual property on commercially reasonable terms.
-We may not be able to obtain royalty or license agreements on terms acceptable to us, if at all.
-Even if we were able to obtain licenses to such technology, some licenses may be non-exclusive, thereby giving our competitors access to the same technologies lic
+There may be third-party patents, patent applications and other intellectual property relevant to our potential products even when we are aware of third-party patents that may be relevant to our potential products, on the basis that such patents may be challenged or licensed by us.
+If our subsequent challenge to such patents were not to prevail, we may not be able to obtain royalty or license agreements on terms acceptable to us, if at all.
+Even if we were able to obtain licenses to such technology, some licenses may be non-exclusive, thereby giving our competitors access to the same technologies licensed to us.
+Ultimately, we may be unable to commercialize some of our potential products or may have to cease some of our business operations, which could severely harm our business.